Skip to main content

 Recommendations

-• Load both light.css and dark.css if you want to switch themes at runtime.
+• Always load both light.css and dark.css if you plan to switch themes on the fly.

-• Test contrast, hover/focus states, and form controls in both modes.
+• Test text contrast, hover/focus states and form elements in both modes.